 - Leishmaniasis results from the bite of an infected sandfly.
 The bite becomes pruritic and painful.
 The traveller may present with nasal obstruction and bleeding.

-- The majority (56%) of Western travellers having a new sexual relationship whilst travelling, have sex with travellers from other developed countries.
+- The majority (56%) of Western travellers who have a new sexual relationship whilst travelling, have sex with travellers from other developed countries.

-- Any symptomatic patient should be referred to your local genitourinary medicine clinic for further management.
+- Any symptomatic patient should be referred to a genitourinary medicine clinic for further management, including screening for other infections and contact tracing.

-- Initial investigations should also consider hepatitis B, hepatitis markers and probably hepatitis C also.
+- Initial investigations should also include hepatitis B and C.

-- Testing should be repeated at 6 months.
+- Testing should be repeated at six months.

-- If the patient is presenting within 2 weeks of contact, an active vaccination course for hepatitis B may provide some protection.
+- If the patient is presenting within two weeks of contact, an active vaccination course for hepatitis B may provide some protection.

 Further reading & references

-- Travel advice for the public; Fit for Travel
+- Travel health information for people travelling abroad from the UK; Fit for Travel;

 - Carroll ID, Williams DC; Pre-travel vaccination and medical prophylaxis in the pregnant traveler.
 Travel Med Infect Dis.
 2008 Sep;6(5):259-75.
 Epub 2008 Aug 16.